 According to energy trend figures from the Department for Business, Energy and Industrial Strategy (BEIS), the share from offshore wind generation increased from 8.5% in the second quarter of 2021 to 11.2% in the second quarter of 2022.
 That compares to 6.4% for solar and 10.3% for bioenergy and waste.

-10 January 2023 saw the record for the highest ever level of wind generation at 21.62GW, providing over half our daily electricity – while a day in November 2022 saw wind contributing its highest ever share to the electricity mix (70%).
+21 December 2023 saw the record for the highest ever level of wind generation at 21.8GW, providing over half our daily electricity – while a day in November 2023 saw wind contributing its highest ever share to the electricity mix (69%).

-The UK and its European neighbours have been working together on the flow of green and clean electricity from offshore wind farms.
+The UK and its European neighbours have been working together to share clean electricity from offshore wind farms.
 You can read more about the engineering feats involved in interconnectors.

-Yes, the UK government has set an ambitious target to deploy 40GW of offshore wind by 2030 – four times more than the 10GW we currently produce and enough to power every home at current electricity usage levels.
+Yes, the UK government has set an ambitious target to deploy an extra 40GW of offshore wind by 2030 (making a total of 50GW) – four times more than the 10GW we currently produce and enough to power every home at current electricity usage levels.
 The UK currently produces enough offshore wind power to provide electricity for 7 million homes.

 The Climate Change Committee has advised the UK will need 140GW to meet net zero by 2050; as demand will increase as we shift to clean energy to drive our electric vehicles, heat our homes and power our energy intensive industries, such as data centres.